CalciumSigma/TwitterPlugin-Maubot/README.md

 Videos and GIFs, but only sometimes.
 GIFS don't work on mobile (this has to do with how twitter gifs are saved on twitter's servers), and I need to get a better way to get media URLS once uploaded to the server.
 ## TODO
 - Find a better way to get full url of file after uploading to server
-- Massively clean the code
+- Clean the code to eliminate unecessary loops
 - Fix GIFS for mobile devices (maybe) (perhaps need to convert file before upload)